SSL Certificates

 Testing SSL

-Enforcing SSL at the Router
+Enforce SSL at the Router

-$ drycc tls:force:enable -a foo
+$ drycc tls force enable -a foo

 Enabling https-only requests for foo... done